IOTA-Ledger/blue-app-iota/README.md

 - Clone this repo, and set up your dev environment according to this: <https://github.com/LedgerHQ/ledger-nano-s>

 - Inside the folder of the repo you just cloned, run `make load` while your Ledger is attached, and unlocked and watch the magic happen.
 Be sure to connect your Ledger and open it at the dashboard to load the app.

+- You can now make your first IOTA Ledger address by running: `python demo.py` and hit enter (while ledger is plugged in and the IOTA App is open).